 “Last call’s in an hour.”

-“And if you want my money, you’ll make sure I don’t see the bottom of my glass until then.”
+“And if you want my money, you’ll make sure I don’t see the bottom of my glass before then.”

 She pulled a full bottle of Jack Daniel’s from the rack and slammed it onto the bar beside him.
 “Done.”